shaerul/Homework-Submission/Week 16 Homework Penetration Testing 1/SubmissionFile.md

     - eur2.akam.net     95.100.173.64
     - ns1-99.akam.net   193.108.91.99

+**Note:**

+This question is a bit confusing for me to distinguish between the expected answer for "DNS server" or "DNS name" of Fully Qualified Doman Name (FQDN) `demo.testfire.net`.
+If it is asked for DNS Name of a FQDN then the obtained IP is,

+65.61.137.117

 #### Step 3: Shodan

 - What open ports and running services did Shodan find: